Where to See the Best Christmas Lights in Philadelphia

 American Heritage Credit Union

-Illuminated ornaments and presents in front of a larger outdoor Christmas light display
+Illuminated ornaments and presents in front of a larger outdoor Christmas light display.

 The credit union’s campus is highly decorated

 One of the largest free light displays in the area, American Heritage Credit Union includes over 400,000 lights around its campus in Northeast Philadelphia.
-From November 27, 2022 until New Year’s Day, guests can see the buildings, trees, and decorations.
-There is ample free parking.
-Location: 2060 Red Lion Road
+There are wreaths, 40-foot-tall trees, and more scattered around the property.
+From November 30, 2024 until New Year’s Day, guests can see the buildings and decorations.

 Chestnut Hill

-Storefront decorated with holly and white lights
+Storefront decorated with holly and white lights.

 Picturesque Germantown Avenue